Security, Apache Kafka, Architecture

 Micro-segmentation divides the network into small zones with explicit access controls between them.
 Rather than one flat network where any service can reach any other, each segment requires authenticated and authorized traversal.
 A compromised service in the analytics segment can't pivot to the payment processing segment.

 TLS encryption in-transit prevents eavesdropping on the wire.
-Every connection between clients and brokers, and between brokers themselves, should use TLS 1.2 or higher.
+Every connection between clients and brokers, and between brokers themselves, should use TLS 1.3 (or TLS 1.2 minimum for legacy compatibility).
+TLS 1.3 provides improved security and performance with a faster handshake and removal of vulnerable cipher suites.
 Encryption overhead is negligible compared to the risk of plaintext streaming data.
+For detailed encryption configuration, see Encryption at Rest and in Transit for Kafka.

 At-rest encryption protects data on disk.
 Even if an attacker gains access to storage volumes, encrypted data remains unreadable without keys.
 Kafka supports transparent encryption through encrypted volumes or filesystem-level encryption.